 Simple English definitions for legal terms

-Read a random definition: director
+Read a random definition: reciprocal will

 Arbitrary: When someone makes a decision based on their own feelings instead of following the rules, it is called arbitrary.
 For example, if a judge finds someone guilty of a crime just because they have a beard, that would be an arbitrary decision.
 Sometimes, judges are allowed to use their own judgment, but they still have to follow the rules and look at the facts of the case.
 In a democracy, we don't want people to make decisions just because they feel like it, but sometimes the law allows people to use their own judgment.